 With Transferwise you can also get a Debit card for spending in Australia (or any other country.) with no extra fees.

 Also you should read our article on getting the Best Currency Exchange Rates

 Alternative to Cash

-Revolut, another online only operation – is also an option . : – see our Comparison of N26 Vs Revolut for more information.
+Revolut, another online only operation – is also an option .
+You could get both just to be sure .
+See our Comparison of N26 Vs Revolut for more information.

 There is also the option of using an ATM in Australia to withdraw AUD – but this should only be a temporary solution.
 See here for details of ATM Charges Abroad .

 We also did a recent comparison on the cost of buying US Dollars in Ireland

 Bank of Ireland give pretty good free worldwide multitrip travel insurance with their Platinum Credit Card .
 You just need to pay for at least 50% of the trip with the BOI card to be eligible.